Idaho Falls Chapter 13 Bankruptcy Attorneys

 • Ability to discharge certain debts not eligible for discharge in Chapter 7 bankruptcy

 When determining whether a debtor can afford to repay all of their unsecured debt, the means test takes into account the debtor's income, expenses, and property owned.
 The means test is based on the debtor's current income and expenses, not what their income and expenses were when they fell behind on their debt.
+Our Idaho Falls chapter 13 bankruptcy lawyers keep you informed about each requirement so you understand what’s being evaluated and have confidence in your financial disclosures throughout the case.

-Call (208) 271-4403 to schedule your free initial consultation with our Idaho Falls Chapter 13 bankruptcy attorneys.
+Call (208) 271-4403 to schedule your free initial consultation with our Idaho Falls chapter 13 bankruptcy attorneys.

 FAQ Learn More About How